humrochagf/humberto.io/content/blog/publishing-my-first-game.en.md

-+++
+---
+title: "Publishing my first Game"
-description = "A brief tale about my journey of publishing my first game" images = ["/img/first-game/pyxel-lander-splash-screen.png"] linkTitle = "" publishDate = "2019-08-28T00:00:00-03:00"
+description: "A brief tale about my journey of publishing my first game"
-tags = ["python", "pyxel", "gamedev"] title = "Publishing my first Game"

-+++
+publishDate: 2019-08-28
+tags:
+  - python
+  - pyxel
+  - gamedev
+images:
+  - /img/first-game/pyxel-lander-splash-screen.png

+---

 Games always connected me with technology since the beginning.

 My father and I, we built our first computer (a Pentium 286) and the first thing that I remember to do was to play some DOS games like Prince of Persia and Lunar Lander.
 I learned a bunch of CLI commands just to play my favorite games.